Why Facebook Won't Kick Off A Warlord

 "Unfortunately, reactive changes in policy are the norm at Facebook, and they probably haven't felt enough pressure yet on Sudan," says Susan Benesch, director of the Dangerous Speech Project, which tracks extremist content online.

 Facebook has a different explanation.
 Company leaders do not dispute Hemeti's track record as a warlord.
-But, his position has changed over the years.
+But his position has changed over the years.
 He's moved from the fringes of Sudanese society into Sudan's main political circles.
 He was appointed second-in-command of a transitional government that ousted dictator Omar al-Bashir earlier this year.

 According to Brian Fishman, a Facebook spokesman who leads efforts to track dangerous organizations, different rules apply to state actors and non-state actors.
 The company has artificial intelligence designed to identify and deplatform (or boot) groups that may be affiliated with ISIS, for example.
 Even if certain posts might seem innocuous, they're banned because their activities in the real world are harmful.

 But if the questionable Facebook user also represents the state, and is not explicitly breaking speech rules set by the company, Facebook is hesitant to intervene.
-The international community is already worried about the company's inordinate power to publish and censor the speech of more than two billion people on earth.
+The international community is already worried about the company's inordinate power to publish and censor the speech of more than 2 billion people.
 If Facebook bans a government official, Fishman says, that could make other governments even more wary of the Silicon Valley giant.

-CEO Mark Zuckerberg has talked openly about the expectation that social media companies should protect society "from broader harms," by censoring or banning content.
+CEO Mark Zuckerberg has talked openly about the expectation that social media companies should protect society "from broader harms" by censoring or banning content.
 He is calling for a new independent body to be created to take on these decisions.
 "I've come to believe that we shouldn't make so many important decisions about speech on our own," Zuckerberg explained in a Washington Post op-ed.

 His remarks came after his company acknowledged its slow response to the genocide in Myanmar.
-Civil society and human rights organizations in that country reached out to Facebook as early as 2014, asking repeatedly for the platform to intervene as extremist leaders built their social media personalities; and later moved beyond propaganda to incite violence against the Rohingya Muslim population.
+Civil society and human rights organizations in that country reached out to Facebook as early as 2014, asking repeatedly for the platform to intervene as extremist leaders built their social media personalities, and later moved beyond propaganda to incite violence against the Rohingya Muslim population.

 "Facebook ignored the warnings," says Michael Lwin, a technologist and lawyer based in Myanmar.
 The problem in that country was not that Facebook didn't know that its platform was being used for propaganda, Lwin says.
-It's that the company didn't act, despite knowing.
-The company kept a handful of Burmese language human reviewers based in Singapore, he says, who didn't understand the local context and reached out to local civil society groups infrequently and reactively.
-"There are commonalities in how this story unfolds," Lewis adds.
+It's that the company didn't act despite knowing.
+The company kept a handful of Burmese-language human reviewers based in Singapore, he says, who didn't understand the local context and reached out to local civil society groups infrequently and reactively.
+"There are commonalities in how this story unfolds," Lwin adds.

 Facebook is one of the world's largest companies.
 Its revenue topped $15 billion in the first quarter of this year.
 Facebook does not have an office in Sudan.
 But spokesman Fishman says a team is tracking the situation on the ground and they've made substantial investments in hiring Arabic-speaking content reviewers.

-Note: Editor's Note: Facebook is among NPR's recent sponsors.
-A previous version of this story incorrectly referred to Mohamed Suliman as Mohamed Salih.